LucianoBestia/cargo_reg_local/README.md

 clear; cargo make dev
 ```

-and then use the example how run it in the last 4th line.
-Like this:
+and then use the example of how to run it in the last 4th line on the screen.
+Something like this:

 ```bash
 target/debug/cargo_reg_local thread